26 Best language courses online to become multilingual

 25. LanguagePod101

-As with some other best language courses online in this list, there was apparently no clear indication as to what dialects they teach in certain languages.
-The emphasis on functional speech and learning new terms in context are strong learning methods though.
+As with some other courses in this list, it’s not always clear which dialects are covered for certain languages.
+However, the focus on functional speech and learning new terms in context offers an effective learning approach.

 Languages available: 25+ | Review: ★★★☆☆